RafaySystems/terraform-provider-rafay/docs/resources/workload.md

 - `skip_crd` - (Boolean) If enabled, the installation skips deploying CRDs.
 - `timeout` - (String) The timeout for waiting for the resources to become ready.
 (See [below for nested schema](#nestedblock--spec--artifact--options--timeouts))
 - `wait` - (Boolean) If enabled, deploy the resource with wait flag.
 This means wait until the deployment is in a ready state before marking the release as successful.
+- `wait_for_jobs` - (Boolean) if set and --wait enabled, will wait until all Jobs have been completed before marking the release as successful.
+It will wait for as long as --timeout

 <a id="nestedblock--spec--drift"></a>